psenne/wines/README.md

-# 🍷 Wine Colle## Tech Stack
+# 🍷 Wine Collection App

--   **Frontend**: React.js with Vite for fast development
--   **Database**: Supabase (PostgreSQL) for real-time, cloud-based storage
--   **Styling**: Tailwind CSS for responsive, modern design
--   **Icons**: Heroicons for consistent iconography
--   **Deployment**: Vercel for seamless hosting

-## Getting Started

-### Prerequisites

--   Node.js (v18 or higher recommended)
--   A Supabase projectodern, AI-coded web application for managing your personal wine collection.
-Built with React, Firebase, and Tailwind CSS for a clean, intuitive user experience.
+A modern, AI-coded web application for managing your personal wine collection.
+Built with React, Supabase, Clerk, and Tailwind CSS for a clean, intuitive user experience.

 ## Features

+-   **Public Viewing**: Anyone can browse the wine collection without authentication
+-   **Protected Actions**: Adding, editing, and deleting wines requires authentication via Clerk
+-   **Google Authentication**: Secure sign-in with Google through Clerk
--   **Persistent Data Storage**: Your wine collection is saved to Google Firestore, accessible from any device
+-   **Persistent Data Storage**: Your wine collection is saved to Supabase PostgreSQL
--   **Add New Wines**: Easily add bottles to your collection with detailed information
 -   **Stock Management**: Track and update bottle quantities with simple increment/decrement controls
 -   **Wine Rating**: Rate your wines on a 1-5 star scale
 -   **Search & Filter**: Find wines quickly with text search across all fields
 -   **Smart Sorting**: Sort your collection by name, winery, vintage, rating, stock, and more
--   **Real-time Sync**: Changes are instantly synchronized across all your devices
+-   **Real-time Sync**: Changes are instantly synchronized with Supabase subscriptions
 -   **Responsive Design**: Beautiful, modern interface that works on desktop and mobile

 ## Tech Stack

 -   **Frontend**: React.js with Vite for fast development
--   **Database**: Google Firestore for real-time, cloud-based storage
+-   **Database**: Supabase PostgreSQL for real-time, persistent data storage
--   **Authentication**: Firebase Authentication (anonymous sign-in)
+-   **Authentication**: Clerk for secure Google authentication
 -   **Styling**: Tailwind CSS for responsive, modern design
 -   **Icons**: Heroicons for consistent iconography
+-   **Deployment**: Vercel with native Supabase integration

 ## Getting Started

 ### Prerequisites

 -   Node.js (v18 or higher recommended)
--   A Firebase project with Firestore enabled
+-   A Supabase project
+-   A Clerk application

 ### Installation